Low account balances having an effect on your dating life? It’s okay, we’ve all been there.

 Go for a swim at Alum Creek State Park.

 Obviously, this only applies in warmer weather, but a dip at Alum Creek State Park could be the perfect date.
 The beach at the park has volleyball nets, grills, and beach vendors!
 The beach is open during daylight hours only.
 Be sure to check water quality alerts before you start splashing.

 Nothing quite says “romance” like a roaring waterfall.
 Which is why you should hike back to Hayden Falls in Dublin for a date that will leave you both feeling lovey-dovey.
 Want to explore some waterfalls a little further away?
 Good because Ohio some beautiful ones out there just waiting for you.

-This one may be at the top of the $20 budget, but it’s so beautiful.
-Olentangy Indian Caverns is a completely unique outdoor experience in Columbus.
-For $9.95 per person, you can spend the day in beautiful underground caves that were formed millions of years ago.
+This one may be at the top of the $25 budget, but it’s so beautiful.
+Olentangy Caverns is a completely unique outdoor experience in Columbus.
+For $10.95 per person, you can take a self-guided tour through beautiful underground caves that were formed millions of years ago.
 If you have a little extra pocket change, consider doing the animal encounter for $3 where you can pet deer, goats, and Zubu cows!

 Tour some of Columbus’ ancient earthworks.

 Did you know that Ohio was home to several ancient cultures?
 Right here in Columbus, you can visit Shrum Mound for free.
 While an ancient burial mound might not scream “perfect date”, it’s a great place to experience the history of Ohio and learn about those who lived here before us.

 Visit the Bison at Battelle Darby Creek Metro Park.

 If your date is an animal lover, then this is sure to impress.
 The herd of Bison that live at Darby Park are stunning.
 There are also beautiful trails and quiet wooded areas all throughout the park.
 Pair with a picnic and you’ve got one heck of a free date.